entity-framework-database-first

 These classes are marked as partial, which allows us to extend them without touching the generated code, which is a good practice.

-Do not directly modify the generated classes.
+Do not modify the generated classes directly.
 Use partial class to extend them without losing changes when regenerating.

-If at any time you change the database and want to regenerate the classes and first delete the previous ones, you can run the previous command again.
+If at any point you change the database and want to regenerate the classes and delete the previous ones first* and run the previous command.

-Alternatively, you can force the rewrite using the --force option.
+Alternatively, you can force overwriting using the --force option.

-dotnet ef dbcontext scaffold "connection" Microsoft.EntityFrameworkCore.SqlServer -o Models --force
+dotnet ef dbcontext scaffold “cadena” Microsoft.EntityFrameworkCore.SqlServer -o Models —force